 Yvonne is a recent graduate from the University of Florida, holding a Bachelor of Science in Biology and a minor in Sociology.
 As a first-generation college student who grew up in a predominantly white environment, she strives to build toward social justice and educating the community on the intersectionality of race, gender, and sexuality.
 At UF, she is heavily involved within the Asian American Student Association and has served on the executive board of Kappa Phi Lambda Sorority, Inc., an organization that empowers APIA women and the community on leadership and and social justice.
 Additionally, she was the programming director for the annual Become StrongHer Women’s Empowerment Summit, a conference aimed to empower the Florida college community on social justice issues and inclusivity.
 Outside of activist work, she also does research within the Florida Natural History Museum DNA sequencing and cateloging moths and butterflies.
 In her free time, she enjoys exploring new places, spending all day in museums, trying new food, and geeking out about Disney, This summer, Yvonne is excited to intern with the U.S. Forest Service.

-Angela Tran is a rising sophomore at Pomona College in Claremont, CA, studying economics and s statistical mathematics.
-She is the associate news editor of The Student Life, member of the Academic Committee of the Associated Students of Pomona College, an associate consultant at Pomona Consulting Group, the student ambassador of the career development office, a member of American Women in Mathematics, and a private writing and math tutor.
-Outsicapade of class, she is a competitive pianist and enjoys spending her time being a freelance graphic designer and dancing in ballet and lyrical contemporary styles.
+Angela Tran is a rising sophomore at Pomona College in Claremont, CA, studying economics and statistical mathematics.
+She is the associate news editor of The Student Life, member of the Academic Committee, an associate consultant at Pomona Consulting Group, the student ambassador of the career development office, a member of American Women in Mathematics, and a private writing and math tutor.
+Outside of class, she is a competitive pianist and enjoys spending her time being a freelance graphic designer and dancing in ballet, lyrical contemporary, and hip hop styles.
 Born in America and raised in Los Angeles and Shanghai interchangeably, she became aware of the high stigmatization of mental health conversations in largely niched Asian communities, and she wishes to propose solutions to these issues as a mentor of the Asian American Mentorship Program at Pomona this coming fall.
 This summer, she will be interning with the Marketing Order and Agreement Division under the United States Department of Agriculture.

 Angela is a rising sophomore at Amherst College in Massachusetts.
 She plans to major in Economics, with a focus on public policy in the future.
 Growing up in New Jersey, Indiana, and California, she has seen the different levels of activism and diversity in AAPI communities.
 She became more interested in AAPI issues and history after taking two Asian American classes at Amherst on the varying experiences of Japanese Americans during World War Two and the question of race and nationalism in Chinese diasporic communities.
 On campus, she is a part of the Asian Students Association, which is currently working to bring Asian American studies to the school.
 She is originally from Oak Park, California and in her free time she enjoys drawing/sketching, drinking too much boba during finals week, and eating noodles.
 This summer, Angela will be interning at the USDA Forest Service in DC, working on research and development.